holoviz/datashader/examples/README.md

 python download_sample_data.py
 ```

-The examples also require bokeh to be installed.
-Bokeh is available through
+Datashader is an independent library, but most of the examples require
-either conda or pip.
+bokeh to be installed.
+Bokeh is available through either conda or pip:

 ```
 conda install bokeh